Religion, Morality and Boko in West Africa: Students Training for a Good Life (Acronym: 'Remoboko')

 Head of project: Dr. Abdoulaye Sounaye

 Remoboko is a study of religiosity and how it affects secular education (boko, in Hausa) in West Africa.
-It focuses on the presence, competition and conflict between secularism, Salafism and Pentecostalism on two campuses (Université Abdou Moumouni, Niamey, Niger, and University of Ibadan, Ibadan, Nigeria).
-It examines how students that seek a degree that would insure them a better life, resort to Salafism and Pentecostalism.
+It focuses on the presence, competition and conflict between secularism, Salafism and Pentecostalism on four campuses (Université Abdou Moumouni, Niamey, Niger; University of Ibadan, Ibadan, Nigeria; Université de Lomé, Togo; and Université d’Abomey-Calavi, Bénin).
+It examines how students that seek a degree that would ensure them a better life, resort to Salafism and Pentecostalism.
 How boko in this context is both appealing and rejected is at the core of the project.

-In Niger and Nigeria, the two countries the project covers, boko is criticized for being morally corruptive, culturally alienating and socially unfit because it supposedly lacks grounding in religious norms.
-In targeting secular schools in both countries, the terror organization Boko Haram has illustrated the problematic nature of boko and the dark side its appropriations may have.
+In Niger and Nigeria, boko is criticized for being morally corruptive, culturally alienating and socially unfit because it supposedly lacks grounding in religious norms.
+In targeting secular schools in countries such as Niger and Nigeria, the terror organization Boko Haram has illustrated the problematic nature of boko and the dark side its appropriations may have.
 Across Africa, Salafis and Pentecostals have targeted learning institutions.
 These religious groups criticize these institutions for practices and values they deem inauthentic and dangerous.
 In that process, as one may notice on campuses across West Africa, students have become religious actors in their own right, challenging and redefining conceptions of good life and being a student.

 Are these dynamics signaling a de-secularization of academia?
 How is this process affecting the “secular” which has shaped both the mission of the university and its practices?
 What is then the impact of these developments on the university as an institution of training, critical thinking, knowledge production and socialization?
 How can fostering critical abilities and enlightening the minds of students be reconciled with nourishing and imbuing souls with absolute certainties?
 How do these developments affect attitudes towards academic training, interactions among students, with teachers, gender relations and campus regulations?
 How do university authorities then manage the diversity and the pluralism, but also the competition, friction and outright clashes these developments entail?
 How does this affect the experience of being a student, a good Muslim and a good Christian?
 How are the “salvation goods” Salafis and Pentecostals offer, contribute to make life good?